ranfysvalle02/explainable-ml/README.md

 - **Precision** (how often the model is correct when it predicts a positive sentiment).
 - **Recall** (how well the model captures all actual positive instances).

-These insights can guide further tuning or improvement of the model, helping ensure that it performs reliably in real-world applications.
-By interpreting each component of the confusion matrix, we can make more informed decisions about deploying and trusting the model’s predictions.

 ### Why Interpretability Matters